Ukraine's besieged cities brace for more Russian attacks

 The West has imposed heavy sanctions on Russia to shut off its economy from the global financial system, pushing international companies to halt sales, cut ties, and dump tens of billions of dollars' worth of investments.

+The sanctions have had an immediate impact on Russia's economy, with queues forming outside banks as Russians rush to salvage their savings.

+Exxon Mobil joined other major Western energy companies including British BP PLC BP.L and Shell RDSa.L in announcing it would quit oil-rich Russia over the invasion.

-Western countries have moved to ban Russian planes from their airspace, and U.S. President Joe Biden was expected to announce a similar ban during his State of the Union speech on Tuesday night in Washington, a source familiar with the situation said.
+Several countries have moved to ban Russian planes from their airspace, and U.S. President Joe Biden was expected to announce a similar ban during his State of the Union speech on Tuesday night, a source familiar with the situation said.

-The heaviest Russian bombardment so far appeared to be around Kharkiv, a city near the border with Russia that is Ukraine's second largest.
-A Russian strategic bomber fired 16 high-precision guided missiles toward a residential area of Kharkiv on Monday, Ukraine's defence ministry said.
+The heaviest Russian bombardment so far appeared to be around Ukraine's second-largest city Kharkiv, near the border with Russia.
+A Russian strategic bomber fired 16 guided missiles toward a residential area of Kharkiv on Monday, Ukraine's defence ministry said.

 "According to preliminary data, dozens of Kharkiv residents, including children, died from these airstrikes," the ministry said on its Facebook page.

-The self-declared Donetsk People's Republic, recognised as independent by Moscow last week, was one of the transit points used by Russian forces that invaded Ukraine.

 Reuters was not able to confirm any of the incidents of reports of casualties.
-The United Nations' human rights chief says over 100 civilians have been killed in the invasion, but feared the real number of people is much higher.
+The United Nations says at least 136 civilians have been killed in the invasion, but that the real number of people is likely much higher.

+Russia has not published any precise casualty figures for its own military, but says its losses have been far lower than those of Ukrainian forces.

 Russian and Ukrainian negotiators met over a ceasefire on Monday but talks broke down with no further rounds yet announced.
 Ukrainian President Volodymyr Zelenskiy said on Monday that Russia must "first stop bombing people" before talks could make any headway.